DaveWelling/rlx/rlxNative/readme.md

       if ('statusCode' in request.response) {
 ```

-Also - Be aware that several important things are stored in packages\siloUiReactNative\android\gradle.properties - such as the maximum size of the AsyncStorage database (which, in Android, is actually Sqllite) used by LokiJs for persistent storage.

 ### Installing via NPM

 React native does not like going to the root of the workspace to do things, so this is actually a separate npm workspace.
-To install dependencies, go to the ./packages/siloUiReactNative subdirectory and do `npm i`.
+To install dependencies, go to the ./packages/rlxNative subdirectory and do `npm i`.
 It doesn't seem to have a problem with peer dependencies like the web ui.
 I don't know why.

 ### Visor